Dear Mr Bell and Mr Khan,

 - A plan that does not require a year long environmentally destructive land fill scheme, a plan that would not destroy the established wildlife and complex biodiversity that has flourished and re-claimed the site. .

 - A plan that would not require the importation of 180,000 cubic metres of unqualified landfill.
 Delivered by 150 HGV trucks a day, totalling 300 trips in and out of the site each day; polluting the environment.This amounts to 750 truckloads per working week (1,500 truck movements in and out of the site); an astonishing 3,000 truckloads, per month (6,000 truck movements), totalling an astounding 24,000 truckloads (48,000 truck movements in and out of the site), delivering the landfill alone, a year long program before any building works began.
+Only to maximise return on investment to the site by creating more sports pitches for hire for the developer.

 - A plan that would see the site up and running, contributing to the economy and residents of Ealing years before any planned use is possible within the current plan.